Skip To The Main Content

 Fax: +1-212-455-2502

 Two-time Dealmaker of the Year winner by The American Lawyer for both 2022 and 2019, Elizabeth Cooper’s diverse practice focuses on mergers and acquisitions and other corporate transactions.
-Co-Head of the Firm’s Private Equity Mergers and Acquisitions Practice, member of the Executive Committee and Co-Administrative Partner of the Firm, Elizabeth regularly represents private equity sponsors, financial institutions and public and private companies in a broad range of mergers and acquisitions, investments, joint ventures, recapitalizations and other business combination transactions.
+Co-Head of the Firm’s Private Equity Mergers and Acquisitions Practice, member of the Executive Committee and Co-Administrative Partner of the Firm, Elizabeth regularly represents private equity sponsors, alternative asset managers, financial institutions and public and private companies in a broad range of mergers and acquisitions, investments, joint ventures, recapitalizations and other business combination transactions.
 Her M&A clients have included Blackstone, Carlyle, KKR, Oaktree, New Mountain and Stone Point Capital.
 Elizabeth has also been named “Private Equity Lawyer of the Year” at The Deal Awards in 2022 and 2018 and a Law360 “Private Equity MVP” in 2022.
-In addition, Elizabeth has been highlighted among the IFLR1000 Women Leaders (2021 and 2022), named “Best in M&A” by Euromoney’s Women in Business Law Americas Awards 2020, included on The Deal’s inaugural “Women in M&A: The Powerhouse 20” list and recognized by Crain’s as a “Notable Woman in Law” for 2019.
+In addition, Elizabeth has been highlighted among the IFLR1000 Women Leaders (2021 and 2022), named “Best in M&A” by Euromoney’s Women in Business Law Americas Awards 2020, included on The Deal’s inaugural “Women in M&A: The Powerhouse 20” list and recognized by Crain’s as a “Notable Woman in Law” for 2019 and 2023.

 Read Full Biography...